johnwriting/writing/content/party.md

 ~~~

 The shuttle runs all night long.
-Big and blue, lined with grey seats daily cleaned of vomit and takeout.
-Jack and Sophia sit in the back so they can watch the traffic behind them and make out every once in a while.
+Big and blue, lined with grey seats cleaned daily of vomit and takeout.
+Jack and Sophia sit in the back so they can watch the traffic behind them and make out every few minutes.
 She’s still a little pretty.
 Decently pretty, even, under the fluorescent lights.
 They hold hands for the last five minutes of the ride, and she rests her really-quite-pretty face on his shoulder.

 Sophia wakes as the shuttle stops, and they hop out into the city square.

-“Wait,” Jack says as she starts toward the burrito stand.
-“I’ve got a better idea.
-I’ll be back in a second.”
-Before she can respond, Jack heads the other direction.
+“Wait,” Jack says as she starts toward the burrito stand, “I’ve got a better idea.
+I’ll be back in a second."

 Sophia grabs her arms in the nearly-winter air, cursing herself for not taking one of his sweatshirts before they left.
-This boy is a little crazy, for sure, but fun, too.
+This boy is a little crazy, sure, but he's fun as hell.
 Nobody was like this back in Utah.

 Jack rushes back with a six pack of Rolling Rock.